 Review our complete editorial policies here.

 In order to use Joon, you must download two apps: the parent app (Joon) and the child-facing app (Joon Pet Game).
-It is also important to keep in mind that having another device for your child to use the Joon Pet Game is more effective.
-As of now, there are no multiplayer options, but your entire family will share an “Overworld” and your child can visit a plaza where other children’s Doters are found but is more of a visual space versus an online chat space.
+Keep in mind that having another device for your child to use the Joon Pet Game is more effective.
+As of now, there are no multiplayer options.
+Your entire family will share an “Overworld” and your child can visit a plaza with other Doters, but it is more of a visual space versus an online chat space.

 During the seven-day free trial, you can assign and approve seven quests per day to your child.
 Other features include the “Guide” tab where you can find parent resources, your child’s executive functioning check-in, and suggestions on other quests you can assign.
 There is a “Family” tab where you review your child’s progress on their quests, behavior reports, and developed skill areas.
 This tab also lets you manage your child’s game settings, you can send personalized messages, manage game limits, and create custom rewards.